Age of Sigmar Faction Focus: Skaven (Updated November 3rd, 2025)

 Skaven Thanquol and Boneripper – Credit: Matthew Ward

-The Skaven Battle Traits can be divided into two categories: Gnawhole related and non-Gnawhole related.
+The Skaven Battle Traits are generally either Gnawhole related and non-Gnawhole related.
 On the Gnawhole side, each round you can set up a new one anywhere on the board 9” away from your opponent’s stuff.
-These will allow you to teleport units around the board, either by starting underground during deployment, going into another Gnawhole elsewhere on the table, or by respawning units that have died (this last one is technically on the Gnawhole warscroll but its relevant so it’s here, sue me).
+These will allow you to teleport units around the board, either by starting underground during deployment, going into another Gnawhole elsewhere on the table during the movement phase, or by respawning units that have died at the end of your turn.

-On the non-Gnawhole side, your Infantry and Cavalry can retreat without taking mortals, nice to have for an army that will be winning games by tying things up in combat.
-The ability that really takes the cheese however is Three Clawsteps Ahead, which allows you to pick any unit that is not a monster and move it in your opponent’s hero phase.
-This is an immensely powerful ability for a number of reasons.
-For one, it’ll be used after your opponent declares their Battle Tactic, allowing you to react and commit resources to counter their plans.
-For another, it happens before their Movement Phase, which means you can block off movement before they get a chance to go where they want.
-On top of all that it goes without saying, free movement is always good.
+On the non-Gnawhole side, your Infantry and Cavalry can retreat without taking mortals.
+This can be really strong for achieving tactics such as Intercept and Recover, where it requires you to to retreat two units for the second step of the tactic.
+The ability that really takes the cheese however is Always Three Clawsteps Ahead, which allows you to pick any unit that is not a monster and move it in your opponent’s hero phase.
+This is an immensely powerful ability, especially when compounded with many other abilities (such as the Scourge of Ghyran Screaming Bell’s The Bell Tolls ability).
+This happens before their Movement Phase, which means you can try and block off any potential plans your opponent may have before they get a chance to go where they want.
+Free movement is always good!

 Formations